Qiushui-Xu/Qiushui-Xu.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. candidate at Penn State University, advised by [Prof. Necdet Serhat Aybat](https://nsaybat.org/).
+I am a incoming fifth-year Ph.D. candidate at Penn State University, advised by [Prof. Necdet Serhat Aybat](https://nsaybat.org/).
 Before joining Penn State University, I obtained my Bachelor's degree in Mathematics from Lanzhou University.
 I also have wonderful exchange experiences at UC-Berkeley and University of Wisconsin–Madison.

 My research interests include **large language models**, **reinforcement learning**, **convex optimization** and **non-linear optimization**.

 ## News
-- I joined X, The Moonshot Factory (Formerly Google X Lab) as an AI Resident in May 2025, working on [Tapestry](https://x.company/projects/tapestry/) project utilizing the power of LLMs and RL.
+- [May 2025] I joined X, The Moonshot Factory (Formerly Google X Lab) as an AI Resident in May 2025, working on [Tapestry](https://x.company/projects/tapestry/) project utilizing the power of LLMs and RL.
+- [May 2025] Our paper *Unveiling Markov heads in Pretrained Language Models for Offline Reinforcement Learning* is accepted by **ICML** 2025.
+- [May 2024] I joined Microsoft Research as a Research Intern, working on in-context learning and offline reinforcement learning.

 ## Experience
 - **AI Resident, X, The Moonshot Factory (Formerly Google X Lab).**
   - 05/2025 - Now